mark3lau/Word/README.md

 <hr>

 ## <u>2.
 User Stories</u>
-As a user I want to easily understand the rules and play the five letter Harry Potter Wordle game without a high degree of difficulty in using the game.
+As a user I want to easily understand the rules and play the five letter Harry Potter Wordle game.

 I want to be able to able to guess words related to Harry Potter and be given clues as to which letters I have entered are correct.

 I want to be able to check my answer at the end if I haven't got the correct word, and to be able to play again straight away or exit the game when I have finished.

 * ### **End user goal**
    I want to understand the rules of Harry Potter Wordle and to be able to get clues on the letters that I have guessed that will help me guess the correct word within the set number of attempts.